Food Industry Wastes

 Food Industry Wastes: Assessment and Recuperation of Commodities presents emerging techniques and opportunities for the treatment of food wastes, the reduction of water footprint, and creating sustainable food systems.
-Written by a team of experts from around the world, this book will provide a key resource for implementing processes as well as giving researchers a starting point for the development of new options for the recuperation of these waste for community benefit.
+Written by a team of experts from around the world, this book provides a guide for implementing bioprocessing techniques.
+It also helps researchers develop new options for the recuperation of these wastes for community benefit.

-There were over 34 million tons of food waste generated in the US alone in 2009 - at a cost of approximately $43 billion.
-And while less than 3% of that waste was recovered and recycled, there is growing interest and development in finding ways to utilize this waste in ways that will not only reduce greenhouse gasses, but provide energy, and potentially provide resources for other purposes.
+More than 34 million tons of food waste was generated in the United States in 2009, at a cost of approximately $43 billion.
+And while less than three percent of that waste was recovered and recycled, there is growing interest and development in recovering and recycling food waste.
+These processes have the potential not only to reduce greenhouse gases, but to provide energy and resources for other purposes.